yashsharma1812/Bank-Loan-Report/README.md

 Comparison metrics highlighting the distinction between good and bad loans.

 Loan Status Table
-Table displaying the current status of each loan.
+Table displaying the details of each type ol loan status.

 ### 2. Overview Dashboard
 Key Metrics by Month